virgo-project/virgo/website/README.md

 ```

 ## Deployment
-To deploy this website run these commands.
-The first command will copy all of the Markdown files in the root project directory to `./src/`.
+To deploy this website run this command.
+Firstly, it will copy all of the Markdown files in the root project directory to `./src/`.
 The second command will build a static version of the website and place it in `./dist`.
 The `./dist` folder can be served via your web server of choice.

 ```
-npm run copy
 npm run build
 ```